 Ooma once again swings into the lead — but barely.
 The basic plan includes unlimited calls to the U.S. (sorry, Canada), caller ID, and 911 access on the mobile app.
 And if you think these features sound a little sparse, it’s because they are. ⬇️

 According to the screenshots above, you could get the same variety of features on a traditional desk phone.
-And remember: advanced features like IVR for FAQs and high-quality video conferencing are only offered on their Enterprise Cloud PBX.
-Confused yet?

 It’s totally possible to purchase additional numbers with Ooma, but it’s really going to cost you.
 Secondary numbers with Ooma are $9.95 for US accounts and $14.95 for Canadian accounts, which racks up costs pretty quickly.
 It might not make that much of a difference, since Ooma’s call quality is often inconsistent and challenging to gauge.